valejo0310-svg/Customer_Order_Management-_System/README.md

   2. Open the project folder.

-  3. Make sure all project files are inside the same directory:
+  3. Make sure all project files are inside the same directory

   4. No additional libraries are required since the program uses only standard Python functionality.